01 of 06

 If you've gotten trapped next to the fryer or grill when wearing dry clean only clothes, point out the odors to your dry cleaner.
 If the odor is light, hanging the garment outside on a breezy day may do the trick.Continue to 6 of 6 below.

 06 of 06

 Remove Moth Ball Odors From Clothes

 Musty and moth ball odors can be difficult to remove.
 But there are several things that can be done to speed the process.
-For washable clothes, add 1 cup of baking soda to the wash cycle along with detergent.
-Mix well and allow the clothing to soak for at least 1 hour before completing the wash.
-Add 1/2 cup distilled white vinegar to the final rinse.
+For washable clothes, add one cup of baking soda to the wash cycle along with detergent.
+Mix well and allow the clothing to soak for at least one hour before completing the wash.
+Add one-half cup distilled white vinegar to the final rinse.